-Steps to upload files using cURL:
+Steps to upload files with cURL:

-$ curl --form "file=@./example.txt" https://httpbin.org/post
+$ curl --silent --show-error --form "file=@release-manifest.txt" https://httpbin.org/post

 {